uber/kraken/README.md

 ## Kraken Proxy and Build Index

-Components responsible for image tags and replication to other clusters.
+Components responsible for image tags and replication to other clusters:

 ![](assets/kraken_build_index.svg)

 - Proxy
   - Handled image upload and direct download
-  - Contains Nginx internally
 - Build Index
   - Mapping of human readable tag to blob hash (digest)
   - No consistency guarantees, client should use unique tags